 Reynolds' first novel, The Vigil, was given an “Oppie Award” in 1986; his third novel, Franklin's Crossing was entered into the Pulitzer Prize competition for 1992; it also received the Violet Crown Award for fiction as well as other awards and honors; Monuments also won the Violet Crown Award for 2000.
 In 2012, Reynolds was awarded the prestigious Spur Award for Short Fiction for his story, “The Deacon’s Horse”; he has previously been a finalist for this award on three occasions, and he has been a finalist for the Best Western Novel Spur Award on two previous occasions.
-He has also been runner-up for both essay and fiction prizes from The Texas Institute of Letters and PEN Texas, among other literary awards.
+He has also been runner-up for both essay and fiction prizes from The Texas Institute of Letters and PEN Texas, among other literary awards and in 2014 he was accorded an Honorable Mention in the 2014 Pushcart Prize.
 He has received grants from the Texas Commission for the Arts and was also a National Endowment for the Arts Fellow in 1993.

 A professional book critic, Reynolds' critical evaluations and feature articles have appeared

 Way, and Texas Monthly; his short fiction has been published

 in Writers' Forum, South Dakota Review, High Plains Literary

 Review, Callaloo, and Cimarron Review, among other publications, and